htaraben/nfc_scan/README.md

 lib\core\presentation\screen\infocard.dart      //hier is  the infocard class// lib\main.dart                                   //hier is  the main class//

-after clone the project run this comand " flutter pub get " To initialize the dependencies
+after clone the project run this comands "flutter clean" and " flutter pub get " To initialize the dependencies run the command "flutter build apk --release" to build the apk

-assets\data.json  //this file has to be modified//
+assets\data.json  //this file contains the data of all contires or NFC-Chips used.
+This should be modified if you change the map//

-assets\photos     //photos with name like DE.jpg//
+assets\photos     //photos that are referenced in the data.json and displayed in the app like DE.jpg//